 The Department of Higher Education (DHE) is charged, by statute (C.R.S.
-23-1-106), to establish standards and procedures for higher education institutional submissions of capital construction program plans, to make budget recommendations on institutional capital construction requests, and to review and approve institutional capital construction program plans and facility master plans that are consistent with the role and mission of each institution (see Appendix A for statute).
+23-1-106), to establish standards and procedures for higher education institutional submissions of capital construction program plans, to make budget recommendations on institutional capital construction program plans and approve institutional capital construction program plans that are consistent with the role and mission of each institution (see Appendix A for statute).
 With the concurrent approval of the Office of State Planning and Budgeting (OSPB), and the staffs of the legislative Capital Development Committee (CDC) and the Joint Budget Committee (JBC), DHE, annually issues an instruction manual for higher education capital projects.

 This manual discusses DHE budgeting and planning processes for state and cash funded capital and information technology projects for state-supported higher education institutions.
-It includes a list of deadlines for the FY 2013-14 budget year, the processes DHE follows in reviewing various budget documents and capital construction projects, guidelines for submission criteria for state-funded capital construction requests, the DHE prioritization policy for ranking state-funded projects, and instructions for completing the various applicable budget forms.
+It includes a list of deadlines for the FY 2014-15 budget year, the processes DHE follows in reviewing various budget documents and capital construction projects, guidelines for submission criteria for state-funded capital construction requests, the DHE prioritization policy for ranking state-funded projects, and instructions for completing the various applicable budget forms.
 These forms are available on the Department's website at http://highered.colorado.gov/Finance/Capital/.